1973 Mustang

 73 mach l with torq thrust wheels

-The standard and grande cars lost the previous year's chrome wrap-around trim at the leading edge of the hood.
+The standard and Grande cars lost the previous year's chrome wrap-around trim at the leading edge of the hood.

 Interior Styling